practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 > HL.1.
 DC/DC converters must be able to provide continuous current draw of 6.7A at 12V ~(80W) for motor power, from supplied 24v input.                   <br>
-> HL.2.
-DC/DC converters must be able to provide peak current draw of 12A at 12V ~(144W) for motor power, from supplied 24v input, in case of stall condition.[^2]    <br>
-> HL.3.
-USB power must be able to provide total of 12.5A @ 5v ~(62.5W), from supplied 24v input.                                  <br>
-> HL.4.
-Each USB channel will have the ability to remotely disable and re-enable power.                                      <br>
-> HL.5.
-Voltage & Current monitoring of 12v bus, accessable remotely.   <br>   <!-- This is a weak requirement, how often should data be sampled is a nessissary component of this requirement -->
-> HL.6.
-Current monitoring of 5v bus, accessable remotely  <br>    <!-- This is a weak requirement, how often should data be sampled is a nessissary component of this requirement -->
-> HL.7.
-Board must have push-fit or bayonet connectors for motors & offboard hardware. <br>
-> HL.8.
-Power Board will have 5 * 12v outputs from 12v Bus. <br>
-> HL.9.
-Power Board will have 5 * 5v outputs from 5v Bus. <br>
-> HL.10.
-Power board will be protected from reversed supply voltages <br>
-> HL.11.
-Power Board will be protected from over-current conditions<br>
-> HL.12.
-PCB must have same footprint & mounting screwholes as V1, to aid in assembly <br>
-> HL.13.
-5v bus will be protected from over-voltage condition. <br>
-> HL.14.
-Each power bus will display visual (LED) indication of correct operation or fault conditions (over/under voltage) <br>

 <!-- NOTE: